Obtaining a power of attorney for your elderly parent; what it is, why you need it, the different options, and how get it in place.

 Ordinary Power of AttorneyIf an individual wants someone to look after their financial affairs for a certain period of time, they can give them Ordinary Power of Attorney.
 It can be useful for individuals with a physical illness, an accident that caused physical injury, or if they’re abroad for a long period of time.
 It is not suitable and cannot be used if someone may lose mental capacity through a degenerative illness like dementia.

 How to set up a lasting Power of AttorneyYou can set up a power of attorney through your family solicitor or a will writer, however the system has been made much more straightforward and it can be done relatively cheaply and simply without legal help.
-Your parent needs to sign the Lasting Power of Attorney forms, these can be ordered from the Office of the Public Guardian or completed online.
-Filling the form in online is helpful because any errors are highlighted as you go along, so there’s less chance of the form winging its way back to you. discount or fee waiver.
+Office of the Public Guardian or completed online.
+Filling the form in online is helpful because any errors are highlighted as you go along, so there’s less chance of the form winging its way back to you.
+There's plenty of guidance with the forms.
+Often your parent will be asked to provide supporting evidence from a friend, doctor or other health professionals to confirm that they are still mentally capable of making decisions.
+The completed form should be signed, witnessed and returned to the Office of the Public Guardian together with the fee of £110.
+If your parent is on a low income, or gets certain benefits, they might be entitled to a discount or fee waiver.
 Remember, it can take up to eight weeks for the power of authority to be processed and registered so it’s a good idea to get organised early.

 The idea of someone else controlling our decisions can be frightening.
 But in many ways a power of attorney is sensible for everyone, not just the elderly or those in the early stages of dementia.